Social Process and Crime

 Social process theory is a criminological perspective that focuses on how criminal behavior is learned and shaped through social interactions and processes.
 Unlike other criminological theories that emphasize individual traits or structural factors, social process theory highlights the significance of socialization, peer influence, and the impact of social interactions in shaping an individual’s propensity for criminal conduct.
 This theory suggests that crime is not solely determined by inherent characteristics or external circumstances, but rather, it is a result of ongoing social processes and interactions with intimate, peer, and social relationships.
 Furthermore, socialization, not the social structure, determines life chances.
 The more social problems encountered during the socialization process, the greater the likelihood that youths will encounter difficulties and obstacles.

-Social process theory draws heavily from social learning theory, which posits that individuals learn behaviors, including criminal ones, through observation, imitation, and reinforcement.
+Social process draws heavily from social learning theory, which posits that individuals learn behaviors, including criminal ones, through observation, imitation, and reinforcement.
 Criminal behavior may be acquired by associating with delinquent peers, family members, or engaging in criminal subcultures.
 The collection of theories within the social process perspective argues that socialization, not the social structure, determines life chances.
 The more social problems encountered during the socialization process, the greater the likelihood that youths will encounter difficulties and obstacles.

 In 1939, Edwin Sutherland put forth one of the most notable social process theories.
 He explained that criminal behavior is learned through interactions with others who hold favorable attitudes toward crime.
 Individuals exposed to pro-criminal attitudes and values are more likely to adopt those values and engage in criminal activities.

-Social process theory considers the role of socialization in shaping an individual’s behavior.
+In addition, the social theoretical perspective considers the role of socialization in shaping an individual’s behavior.
 Early socialization experiences, especially within the family and peer groups, can significantly influence a person’s attitudes towards authority, norms, and the acceptability of deviant behaviors.
 The relationship between family structure and crime is critical when the high rates of divorce and single parents are considered, but family conflict and discord are more important determinants of behavior than are family structure.

 Peer influence may be a universal norm.
 Peer relations are a vital aspect of maturation and adolescents feel a persistent pressure to conform to group values.
 Those who regularly attend religious services should also eschew crime and other antisocial behaviors.
 The association between religious attendance and belief and delinquent behavior patterns is negligible and insignificant; participation seems to be a more significant inhibitor of crime than merely having religious beliefs and values.